petrvanblokland/DesignDesignSpace/DDS-home.md

 The excercises of this workshop give insight in the various methods to balance visual grammar.

+#### Example exercises

 * Solve typographic puzzles.
 Which letters belong to the same typeface and which are too different?
+* What is the size of circles to appear having the same size as squares?
 * Design a series of different covers.
 Why do they visually belong to the same group?
 * Organize a number of objects in a given space.
-What are your options to make a composition.
+What are your options to make a composition?
 How to create a structure?

 Completion of workshop [(V1) Visual grammar #1](#visual-grammar1) is recommended.